Bloomington, Illinois: Top employers

 According to Bloomington's 2018 Comprehensive Annual Financial Report, the area's top employers are:

-Bloomington is also home to a convention center at the McLean County Fairgrounds, Grossinger Motors Arena, and Beer Nuts.
+Bloomington is also home to a convention center at the McLean County Fairgrounds and Grossinger Motors Arena.
+Bloomington is the only town where Beer Nuts brand snacks are made.
+There are two Beer Nuts company stores in Bloomington, each offering a video tour of the Bloomington plant and history of Beer Nuts.